Baba Kalyani: Family, Early life and education

+Babasaheb Kalyani's sister Sugandha Hiremath has alleged that he made false statements regarding a samadhi being built in their parents' name at Kashi.
+She has accused him of "fraud" amid a legal battle over the construction of a memorial shrine (samadhi) for their late mother.
+The dispute has now reached Pune’s Civil Court after Sugandha Hiremath filed a special civil suit against her brother, Baba Kalyani.

 Career

 Baba Kalyani joined Bharat Forge, a global manufacturing company, in 1972.

 To contribute to a clean and emission-free environment, Kalyani set up Kenersys Limited to manufacture various energy-efficient wind turbines for domestic and international markets.
 The company also has its own wind turbines in Maharashtra which generate "green energy" for the group's manufacturing operations.
 He is also engaged in developing solar energy equipment for the non-conventional energy sector.
 In a joint venture with KPIT Cummins, Bharat Forge is developing a hybrid solution that would contribute in the country being able to meet its vehicular emission targets.

-In SKF board of directors member since 2011.
+Kalyani has been a member of the SKF board of directors since 2011.